 Nancy Jordan was born and raised in the Kansas City area.
 She attended Kansas State University prior to transferring to Wichita State University where she attended physical therapy school.
-She received her master’s in organizational leadership as well as a certificate in healthcare administration.
-Nancy has been a physical therapist for over 40 years across multiple healthcare settings including orthopedics, sports medicine, pediatrics, acute care and home health.
+She received her Master’s Degree in Organizational Leadership as well as a Certificate in Healthcare Administration.
+Nancy has been a physical therapist for over 40 years across multiple healthcare settings including orthopedics, sports medicine, pediatrics, acute care, and home health.
 She has been a clinical instructor for several physical therapy programs and is very dedicated to the advancement of the physical therapy profession.

 Her true passion continues to be working one-on-one with patients and helping them heal.
 She continues to seek learning opportunities in treatment techniques that will make treatments for her patients as effective and efficient as possible.
 Her joy in working with patients is seeing them improve their lives and function well in the community whether it be at work, play, or in a sport they enjoy.

 Brittany Petrie grew up in Southwest Washington.
-She attended Eastern Washington University where she earned a Bachelor of Science in Biology as well as her Doctorate of Physical Therapy.
+She attended Eastern Washington University where she earned a Bachelor of Science in Biology as well as her Doctor of Physical Therapy Degree.
 She has lived and worked in Western Washington since she started practicing in 2011 and has been with SPMC since 2016.